felixgrewe/linux_cookbook/README.md

 # tips_and_tricks
-Tips for your daily life with Linux
+Tips for your daily life on our server

 ## Installation of Programs for Phylogenetic Reconstruction ##
 [Installation of BEAST (single core)](https://github.com/felixgrewe/tips_and_tricks/blob/master/install_BEAST.md)